NCSU-Libraries/visualization_gallery_presentations/README.md

 * A scene is a set of elements displayed at the same time in different positions around the room, according to a prescribed layout.
 Elements can be images, video, or native web content (HTML + Javascript + CSS).

-   > NOTE: Use of standalone audio content is planned but not yet supported.
+   > TODO: Use of standalone audio content is planned but not yet supported.

 * Layouts are defined using a grid system that divides the room into zones of equal widths.
 The default grid divides the room into 12 zones, which can be combined to create layouts of 2, 3 ,4 , 6 and 12 equal-width zones, or any number of combinations of mixed-width zones.
 8- and 10-zone grids are also available.